Student Awards

 Don Lehr Award for Excellence in Teaching

 The Don Lehr Award is named for Dr. Donald Lehr, former Psychology Professor, known for his excellence in teaching.
 He taught classes, such as Psychological Statistics, in a way that made the material accessible and understandable to his students.
 The award recognizes a current undergraduate psychology major for accomplishments in teaching.
 The honor may be conferred for outstanding work serving as a Learning Assistant (LA) or a Tutor.
 The recognition may be earned for other teaching-related activities as well.
-The typical applicant pool includes individuals with experience in only one of these areas as well as those with experience in multiple categories.
+The typical applicant pool includes individuals with experience in only one of these areas as well as those with experience in multiple areas.

 Kara Grace Hall Memorial Scholarship (only in the Spring)